osohq/oso/docs/getting-started/list-filtering/sqlalchemy.rst

 ==================

 The ``sqlalchemy_oso`` library can enforce policies over SQLAlchemy models.
-This allows policies to enforce access to collections of objects without needing to authorize each object individually.
+This allows policies to control access to collections of objects without needing to authorize each object individually.

 Usage